Tesla's Thermal Management for EV Battery Efficiency

 Early identification of an impending fast-charge opportunity for battery packs in electric vehicles and using that information to prepare the batteries for fast-charging.
 The system predicts if an upcoming charge will be fast or slow, and adjusts the battery temperature profile accordingly.
 For fast charging, the temperature is raised above the standard operating temperature to improve performance.
 For slow charging, the temperature is lowered to preserve lifetime.
 This allows optimizing battery temperature for specific charge rates.

 3.2.
-External Thermal Conditioning System for Optimizing EV Battery Temperature During Charging
+Battery Pack Thermal Conditioning System with External Fluid Loop and Adaptive Temperature Control During Charging

 Tesla Motors, Inc., 2016